 Some of the largest international health insurance companies offering coverage plans to expats include:

-Time and planning is required to properly assess the additional services on offer when choosing between local insurance and an international health insurance.
-Physiotherapy or psychiatric treatment may not be on your list of top priorities, but those are the type of treatments which can prove costly if you find yourself in urgent need of them while abroad.
+Time and planning are required to properly assess the additional services on offer when choosing between local and international health insurance.
+Physiotherapy or psychiatric treatment may not be on your list of top priorities; however, these are the types of treatments that can prove costly if you urgently need them abroad.
 Supplement insurances are particularly useful if there are certain treatments you expect to use or have an ongoing condition.

-It’s easy to focus on keeping your health insurance cost as low as possible, but it’s equally important to ensure your most-pressing health needs are covered so your insurance is useful to you.
+It’s easy to focus on keeping your health insurance cost as low as possible.
+However, it’s equally important to ensure your most-pressing health needs are covered so your insurance is useful to you.
 Consider all aspects of your lifestyle.
 For example, if you intend to participate in sporting activities or scuba diving then it’s important you have a detailed overview of which activities your health insurance policy covers.
-In the event you sustain an injury from a sport such as skiing or motorbiking, and if they aren’t specifically listed in your insurance contract, you may well find yourself liable for all treatment costs, which defeats the purpose of taking out a local or international health insurance plan in the first place.
+In the event that you sustain a severe sports injury and they aren’t specifically listed in your insurance contract, you may well find yourself liable for all treatment costs.
+That would defeat the purpose of taking out a local or international health insurance plan in the first place.